BossLu93/AI-Voice-Assistant-Pro/README.md

             ├── chats.db                      # Database file that stores chat history
             ├── intents.json                  # Data on which the model is trained ├── label_encoder.pickle          # Converts text labels into numerical values
+            └── tokenizer.pickle              # Splits the text into separate tokens
+        ├── Plugi